zenml-io/zenml/docs/book/reference/glossary.md

 ## CLI

 Our command-line tool is your entry point into ZenML.
 You install this tool and use it to set up and configure your repository to work with ZenML.
-A simple `init` command serves to get you started, and then you can provision the infrastructure that you wish to work with easily using a simple `stack register` command with the relevant arguments passed in.
+A single `init` command serves to get you started, and then you can provision the infrastructure that you wish to work with using the `stack register` command with the relevant arguments passed in.

 ## Container Registry